kitsiosk/thesis-attention/README.md

 The key press then triggers the webcam to capture a frame at that very moment and save it in format UUID_x_y.jpg.
 The frame is saved either in directory dataset/UUID/positives or dataset/UUID/negatives depending on wether the user pressed 'L' or 'N'.

 The python file to implement the above is main.py.
-The attention point on the screen is represented by a rectangle of center (x, y) and side 2*R where x and y are randomly chosen between the screen boundaries and R is a hyperparameter.
+The attention point on the screen is represented by a circle of center (x, y) and side 2*R where x and y are randomly chosen between the screen boundaries and R is a hyperparameter.
 The functionality of main.py can be summarized as follows:
 * Initialize screen dimensions by taking a screenshot and saving its shape
 * Define the number of frames to capture from each user NUM_OF_FRAMES and the length of the rectangle R
 * Input from user his/her age, gender